fxbenard/Q-and-A/readme.txt

 * All new version of Q & A with a better FAQ homepage and support for FAQ excerpts, permalinks, better SEO support, nicer search, and more FAQ animation options.

-0.2.8

-* Properly filter the FAQ content, which preserves formatting and allows shortcodes to be entered in the FAQ entry.

-0.2.7

-* Fix for undefined variable qa_shortcode

-* Workaround for themes that try to limit number of FAQs returned.

-0.2.6

-* Properly enqueue styles to they can be deregistered.

-* Support for custom WP-CONTENT directories

-0.2.5

-* Added support for revisions of faq posts

-* Updated colums displayed on main faq page

-* Added ability to filter by category on main faq page

-* Added ability to filter by category on reorder page

-* Category is shown in each line item on the reorder page

-0.2.4

-* Added support for Qtranslate plugin.

-0.2.3

-* Changed method of shortcode content filtering for more compatibility.

-0.2.2

-* Plugin now filters the FAQ content for other shortcodes (such as captions & audio players)

-0.2.1

-* Fixed small bug in search shortcode that resulted in no results under some configurations.

-0.2.0

-* Including WordPress version of jQuery instead of Google CDN version to limit SSL errors.

-* Changed categories to hierarchical for clarity.

-* Added shortcode for search form that can be added anywhere on your site.

-= 0.1.3 =

-* You can now grab single FAQs by ID and insert them into a page.

-= 0.1.2 =

-* Changed permalinks to FAQs to a more compatible format in case javascript is disabled.

-= 0.1.1 =

-* Added category titles to displayed FAQs

-= 0.1 =

-* First version